Overwatch: Hero Pools worse than thought

 “I understand what Blizzard was getting at.
 I understand the fans’ perspective.
 But my perspective is hell.”

 He went on to discuss the work pressure this puts on his team to prepare for the games in the coming weeks.
-Kim was not the only coach to discuss the change, as several members of the staff and players now spoke up.
+Kim was not the only coach to discuss the change, as several members of the training staff and players now spoke up.
 It should be noted that the Hero Pool system was only recently introduced to the professional ranks, so there will obviously be teething problems for players and coaches alike.

 For pro players, this results in an extremely awkward situation.
 Many Overwatch League pros, of course, know the heroes and their abilities, but playing them at a professional level is something else entirely.
 One-trick players (players who can only play one hero or champion very well) are, well, in trouble.
 First of all, if your hero is banned from the pro game for a week, you only have a certain amount of time to learn another available hero before the game even starts (a few weeks, to be exact).
 That’s just not enough time for trainers and players!
 Secondly, it significantly affects the overall flow of the game – so much so that a new meta would pop up every week.

-Another major issue is the sheer lack of tanks and ketegory heroes within Overwatch compared to other classes.
+Another major issue is the sheer lack of tanks and support ketegory heroes within Overwatch compared to other classes.
 Since the bans have already been discussed and previously sent to pro players, players would have to put more practice into their respective areas – just in case a hero they’ve played significantly gets banned.
 And that, as mentioned earlier, happens completely arbitrarily.

 Both players and coaches are likely to burn out if the changes aren’t better tailored to Overwatch League participants.
 Professional players already work ridiculous hours (including game time) – and if something isn’t done before the start of the next – Season , the workload could get even worse.

-Those who want to read even more info on Overwatch: There’s a lot of useful stuff for beginners and advanced players in our and tricks section.
+Those who want to read even more info on Overwatch: There’s a lot of useful stuff for and advanced players in our and tricks section.

 .